Skip to main content

 Meet the inaugural cohort of Swarthmore Civic Scholars!
 Clockwise from top left: Shamsa Belgrave '26, Pedro Cruz '25, Happy Hadia Ingabire '26, Clara Ximena Villalba '26, Carolin Obispo '26, and Lena Massengale '25.

 Linking academics with action empowers students to tap into the rich body of knowledge, experience, and passion that fuels them, while providing communities with students trained to contribute to their social change efforts.
 We call this "Engaged Scholarship."
 The Civic Scholar program seeks to open new pathways for communities and campus to engage with each other, enhance networks (social capital) of students and community members beyond Swarthmore College, and increase capacity of both students and communities to achieve their civic and social responsibility goals.
-To that end, this program provides students with mentoring, education, training, and funding over two (possible three) years.
+To that end, this program provides students with mentoring, education, training, and funding over multiple years.
 Swarthmore Civic Scholars is a program of the Lang Center and the Richard Rubin Mentoring Program.

 Learning Goals